By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 tsp freshly ground black pepper

-• Sesame seeds (white or black) for garnish
+• Sesame seeds and cilantro for garnish (optional)

 Instructions

-1. Prepare mushroom glaze: In a small saucepan over medium heat, combine rehydrated shiitake mushrooms, miso paste, soy sauce, mirin, sesame oil, ginger, garlic, and honey.
-Stir continuously until miso dissolves and the mixture thickens slightly, about 7-8 minutes.
+1. Prepare mushroom glaze: In a small saucepan over medium heat, combine rehydrated shiitake, miso, soy/tamari, mirin, sesame oil, ginger, garlic, and honey.
+Stir until miso dissolves and the mixture thickens slightly, about 7-8 minutes.
 Remove from heat and set aside.

-3. Sear the salmon: Heat a large oven-safe skillet over medium-high heat.
-Place salmon fillets skin-side down and sear for 3-4 minutes until the skin is crisp and golden brown.
-Flip carefully and cook for 1-2 minutes on the other side.
+3. Sear the salmon: Heat a skillet over medium-high heat.
+Place fillets skin-side down and sear 3-4 minutes until the skin crisps.
+Flip and sear 1-2 minutes.

 - Advertisement -